DGKSK8LIFE/Giphy-Bot/README.md

 # Giphy-Bot

-A bot that serves as an intermediary between discord users and Giphy; essentially a discord Giphy client.
+A bot that serves as an intermediary between Discord users and Giphy; essentially a Discord Giphy client.

 ## How to run the bot